papandreou/node-memoizeasync/README.md

 var memoized = memoizeAsync(myExpensiveComputation);
 ```

-Now `memoized` works exactly like myExpensiveComputation, except that
+Now `memoized` works exactly like `myExpensiveComputation`, except that
 the actual computation is only performed once for each unique set of
 arguments (apart from the callback):